A 220 page introduction to all things consumer related by our own BankFodder.

 Re: Full Refund from Privacyguard

-my views are my own...seek legal advice if ness
+my views are my own...seek legal advice if necessary

-NEVER EVER - act on a private message asking you to visit another website, make contact 'off list' or by telephone
+NEVER EVER - act on a private message asking you to visit another website, make contact 'off list' or by phone alert the siteteam